Looking for Love in all the Wrong Places

 A Drop in Vegetable Sales Ushers in Lent

-And so it begins – another Lent – when we give up peas and spinach (my husband’s favorite sacrifice) but not our belief that we are such wretched souls that a vindictive God demanded the death of his Son to fix our sorry selves.
+And so it begins – another Lent – when we give up peas and spinach (my husband’s all-time favorite sacrifice) but not our belief that we are such wretched souls that a vindictive God demanded the death of his Son to fix our pathetic selves.

 A bait-and-switch tactic if you ask me.
 Which is kinda genius if it weren’t for the fact that God knows us witless humans all too well.
 I mean, it’s not like all of humankind did an immediate about-face and never sinned again.
 If God really devised this plan (which I don’t believe) to correct the stupidity of Adam and Eve, it didn’t work.
 We have continued to sin and fall short of the glory of God.
 So, what would have been the point?

-Still, as crazy as it all seems to me, many Christians just can’t seem to let go of the belief that God sent his beloved Son to die for our wretchedness.
+Many Christians just can’t seem to let go of the belief that God sent His beloved Son to die for our wretchedness.
 That belief makes no demands on us.
 It’s a bit like believing “fortified” Froot Loops are healthy because it says so right on the box.
 No kids – they’re NOT!
 So spit them out and go get your mother.
 I want to have a heart-to-heart with her.
 Then, if the conversation goes as planned, be prepared for a plate full of broccoli tomorrow morning.
 If not, you can have your crappy Fruit Loops back!

 But I digress…

 I hate to admit that I was also comfortable in that “God the Mighty Judge” belief for many years.
 But eventually, it became impossible for me to accept in light of the God I grew to know intimately.
 How can anyone “know” God? – you ask?
-Well, “knowledge” of God’s love will never get you there.
-It’s only when you experience that love within the very depth of your heart.
+“Knowledge” of God’s love will never get you there.
+It is only when you experience that Love within the very depth of your heart.

 For that to happen, we must be willing to fix an unwavering gaze on the cross and realize the true meaning of Jesus’ Passion.
 We must embrace with faith – even if it’s a bit shaky – the reality that the crucifixion on Friday and the empty tomb on Saturday were necessary for the revelation of the profound mystery that is God manifest through Jesus on Easter Sunday.